BrodyMacfarlane/Angular-Chart/README.md

 #Sample list of things needed right now (there's so much more):
-	-A proper explanation of $http and $q,
+* A proper explanation of $http and $q,
-	-how to set up modules,
+* how to set up modules,
-	-how to set up functions,
+* how to set up functions,
-	-when to use $scope,
+* when to use $scope,
-	-how to connect all of your script with angular,
+* how to connect all of your script with angular,
-	-how to retrieve data from an API,
+* how to retrieve data from an API,
-	-a solid explanation of promises and how their callbacks work,
+* a solid explanation of promises and how their callbacks work,

-##Attention:
+###Attention:
 =============
 I do not claim that all of the information I have on the chart is correct.
 If you see something wrong, or that could be phrased more clearly, please report it to the known bugs section, and I will get to fixing that.